LenPayne/LenPayne.github.io/_posts/2015-11-03-Brainstorming-A-Plan.md

 you would expect.
 Or a Hadoop, or Scala, or whatever.
 I don't want to build that kind of learning tool.
 I want to build a tool that guides learners on a more whole-subject approach: for example, instead of covering jQuery from nose to toes, cover a series of examples (and always give alternatives.)
+Specifically, I'm talking about instead of "How do I build XYZ in JavaScript?" it's more of a "How do I build XYZ in theory?" with a sample in vanilla JS, jQuery, TypeScript, etc.

 I will be building articles/posts/etc with this format in mind.
 As time allows.

 ### Video Production

 Which brings me to video.
 YouTube is a ridiculously open platform for monetizing content.
-Make good videos: provide a service.
-Then, you will see revenue.
+Make good videos.
+As you provide a service, then you will see revenue.
 It's not a torrent, but it can turn into one.
 So I want to pair every article with a series of videos demonstrating the skills.

 So for example, let's say I was doing an article on "Building a MEAN App", I would write the article at a high level (ie- 3-5min read) that covered the "Why" of